makerdao/pe-checklists/core/standards.md

 In order to limit contract complexity, we also tend to stay away from inheritance patterns.

-We believe that upgradeable proxies are an antipattern.
-If you need upgradeability, it should be handled with modular design and permission given to the Pause Proxy.
-There are rare excpetions to this such as where there is a user storage mapping and high chance of needing to upgrade (e.g. cropper or charter).
+We believe that upgradable proxies are an antipattern.
+If you need upgradability, it should be handled with modular design and permission given to the Pause Proxy.
+There are rare exceptions to this such as where there is a user storage mapping and high chance of needing to upgrade (e.g. cropper or charter).